overhide/overhide-widgets/README.md

 7. add an [overhide-appsell](#overhide-appsell) component as an explicit "login" button (non-feature) to your DOM

-   1. optional, as the feature buttons can do this work
+   1. optional, as the feature buttons &mdash; when clicked &mdash;  will login your users if they're not yet logged in
    2. configure the *id* of the [overhide-hub](#overhide-hub) element via the *hubId*, or call this elements's *setHub(..)* setter to set the hub element programatically
    3. do not provide any [overhide-appsell](#overhide-appsell) attrubutes except for the *hubId* (above) and the *loginMessage*